The online booking service of the Swiss national rail operator has a new look, so the step-by-step guide has been updated too!

 So the stations that can be selected in the 'From' and 'To' boxes include stations in Switzerland which aren't served by SBB trains.

-Also the same booking path is now used for both national and international trains, including the night trains from Switzerland.
+Also a smilar booking path is now used for both national and international trains, including the night trains from Switzerland.

 So the stations that can be selected in the 'From' and 'To' boxes, also include international destinations which are served by direct trains from and to Switzerland

-What's good to know when booking with SBB is that selecting options such as:
+Though what's still good to know when booking with SBB, is that selecting options such as:

 What has been highlighted in the image above is that when travelling between city centres by train, you will want the 'From' and 'To' locations to be the city's main stations